mjcramer/aws-cloudwatch-metrics-to-amp/README.md

 ## Usage

-The Lambda function will automatically process incoming Kinesis Firehose events, extract metrics, and push them to the Prometheus PushGateway.
+The Lambda function will automatically process incoming Kinesis Firehose events, extract metrics, and push them to the Prometheus remote write URL.
 The metrics include:

 - Count
 - Sum